Hispanic and Italian Studies

 Degree Requirements for the Major in Spanish

 General Program B.A.: A student wishing to major in Spanish may choose one of three sequences offered by the program.
-All students must take a minimum of 36 credits in Spanish courses above the 104 level, including A SPN 205 or A SPN 206 (or an additional 3 credit Spanish course above the 104 level), A SPN 223, A SPN 301 or 301Z, A SPN 312 and A SPN 316.
-Students must also take additional courses in Spanish, unless otherwise indicated, according to the requirements of their sequence, as follows.
+All students must take a minimum of 36 credits in Spanish courses above the 104 level, including A SPN 205 or A SPN 206 A SPN 223, A SPN 301, A SPN 312, A SPN 316 and 3 credits of Spanish electives above A SPN 206.
+Students must also take additional courses in Spanish according to the requirements of their sequence, as follows.

 Literature Concentration *